 —Set the grill grates on the pellet grill.
 I’m going to set this in my pellet smoker straight over the flames.

 —Once it’s hot, put the steak on pellet grill and cook for approximately 3.5 minutes on each side, until it develops beautiful seared marks.

 —Once the steak is cooked on one side-get a nice diamond pattern of grill marks-flip it, and do the same to the other side.

 —When the steak hits the core temperature of 52 degrees Celsius or 135 °F (medium-rare), take it off.

 —Now let it rest for a few minutes.
 This is going to make the magic happen.
 It’s going to get the tension out of the steak and make it nice and juicy.

-2. Reverse-sear to Cook Steak on Pellet Grill
+2. Reverse-sear to Cook Steak on Traeger Grill

 Reverse-searing is the most popular in the cooking world.